amd/HPCTrainingDock/README.md

 # 7. Feedback and Contributions

-We very much welcome user experience and feedback, please feel free to reach out to us by creating pull requests of opening issues if you consider it necessary.
+We very much welcome user experience and feedback, please feel free to reach out to us by creating pull requests or opening issues if you consider it necessary.
 We will get back to you as soon as possible.
 For information on licenses, please see the `LICENSE.md` file.